gmc-code/PC-Microbit-Extension/docs/class_examples/rectangle_inheritance.rst

 | In the code below, the ColouredRectangle class has its own ``__init__`` method that uses the super() function to reuse the ``__init__`` method from the Rectangle class and to allow other attributes to be set separately.

+| Write could to output:
+| Area of the red rectangle is 6.

 .. admonition:: Tasks

     #.
 Write a **ColouredRectangle(Rectangle)** class using the scaffold below.